brandtkstrom/Bamazon/README.md

 # **Bamazon Store** :shopping_cart:

-### Bamazon is a simple CLI Node app that allows you to "purchase" one or more items from a mysql database.
+### Bamazon is a simple CLI app that allows you to "purchase" one or more items using Node and a mysql database.
 See usage details and examples below.

 ## **Requirements**